ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Subnets

-Messages in the network are being sent over a subnet/topic, which the relevant peers should be subscribed to. \
+Consensus messages are being sent in the network over a subnet (pubsub topic), which the relevant peers should be subscribed to. \
-This helps to reduce the overall bandwidth, related resources etc.

-There are several options for how setup topics in the network, see below.
+There are several options for how to setup topics in the network, see below.

-The first version of SSV testnet is using a topic per validator, as described below.

-#### 1. Topic per validator
+#### Subnets v0

 Each validator committee has a dedicated pubsub topic with all the relevant peers subscribed to it (committee + exporter).

-It helps to reduce amount of messages in the network, but increases the number of topics. \
+It helps to reduce amount of messages in the network, but increases the number of topics which will grow up to the number of validators.
-In addition, it a node can instantly understand the status of committee members by checking how many peers are subscribed on the validator's topic.

-#### 2. Subnet
+#### Subnet v1

 A subnet of several validators contains multiple committees, reusing the topic to communicate on behalf of multiple validators.

-The number of topics will be reduced but the number of messages each peer handles should grow. \
+The number of topics will be reduced but the number of messages sent over the network should grow.

-As the topics interest across the network also increased, we can expect a better propagation of messages and therefore lower probability of missed messages.
+As messages will be propagated to a larget set of nodes, we can expect better reliability (arrival of messages to all operators in the committee).

+In addition, a larger group of operators provides:
-Subnet approach also enables redundancy of decided messages across multiple peers, not only among committee peers (+ exporter), and therefore increasing network security.
+- redundancy of decided messages across multiple nodes

-##### Subnet mapping

-A simple approach that can be taken is hash partitioning: \
+- better security for subnets as more nodes will validate messages and can score bad/malicious nodes that will be pruned accordingly.

+**Validators Mapping**

+Validator's public key is mapped to a subnet using a hash function, which helps to distribute validators across subnets in a balanced way:

-`hash(validatiorPubKey) % num_of_subnets`,
+`hash(validatiorPubKey) % num_of_subnets`

-where the number of subnets is fixed (TBD 32 / 64 / 128).
+The number of subnets is fixed (TBD 32 / 64 / 128).
-The hash function helps to distribute validators across subnets in a balanced way

 **TBD** A dynamic number of subnets (e.g. `log(num_of_peers)`) which requires a different approach.

-How to check how many peers are online for a specific validator? \
-Assuming peers are authenticated, and published their operator public key in that process, nodes can iterate the subnet peers and lookup the desired committee members by their public key.

 ### Peers Connectivity